wxl/blogofobe_blog/README.md

 ## Aww man, I have to read?

 Just create a virtualenv and `pip install -U blogofobe && pip install -U blogofobe_blog`.

+## How can I help?

+I thought you'd never ask.
+Go check out the [developer page on the wiki](https://github.com/wxl/blogofobe/wiki/Development).